-DC Direct's just gone with the standard Watchmen blurb on the back of the box, so I can't tell you anything much about Sally Jupiter,
+DC Direct's just gone with a standard Watchmen blurb on the back of the box, so we can't tell you anything much about Sally Jupiter,

 the original Silk Spectre, that you don't know already - she changed her last name from Juspeczyk to hide her Polish ancestry and took up crimefighting as the Silk Spectre in order to gain notoriety to promote her modeling career - but I do know who Gugino is: she's the reason I have no goddamn idea what was being discussed in that scene in Sin City when Marv turned up at her place in the middle of the night.
-Her slipped into a Bettie Page-meets-Vargas outfit (her description)?
-Oh hell yes.
+This woman, slipped into a Bettie-Page-meets-Alberto-Vargas outfit (her description)?
+Oh hell yes!

 Suggesting that articulation isn't hereditary, Sally manages quite a decent range of mobility - nothing hugely dramatic along the lines of Street Fighter or Marvel Legends, more geared towards fine-tuning her pose, but offering far more in that area than DC Direct generally provides.
 Of course there's the balljoint neck, which her hair leaves quite free, then peg shoulders (for low visibility), pin elbows, and a swivel on each arm, the right at the glove top at the bicep, the left at the wrist beneath her bracelet.
 She has the usual peg hips and pin knees, both hidden to some extent, the hips by her skirt and the knees by her stockings.
 Of course there are joints that would've been superb had they been included - a swivel or even ball waist,